nikldev0/hugo-utilitybelt/README.md

 # hugo-utilitybelt
 A theme consisting of partials that can be added as a theme component for any Hugo site.
 This leverages the *theme composition* functionality added in Hugo v0.42.

+Wanna report a bug or suggest a feature?
+Great stuff!
+For more information on how to contribute check out [our contributing guide](.github/CONTRIBUTING.md).

+lease note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project project you agree to abide by its terms.

 ## Usage
 1. Add the `hugo-utilitybelt` as a submodule to be able to get upstream changes later `git submodule add https://github.com/lockedatapublished/hugo-utilitybelt.git themes/hugo-utilitybelt`
 2. Add `hugo-utilitybelt` as a theme in your config.toml `theme = ["hugo-itsalocke", "hugo-utilitybelt"]`